 Tests you may have to prepare for surgery include:

-Prior to surgery, your health care team may show you how to use a breathing exerciser.
+Prior to surgery, your healthcare team may show you how to use a breathing exerciser.
 After your surgery, you will need to take deep breaths and cough frequently to prevent pneumonia.
 Practicing before surgery can make this easier to do after surgery.

 If you use tobacco, you will be instructed to quit at least two weeks before surgery.
 Tobacco use can interfere with the blood’s ability to clot properly.
 Your physician can prescribe a nicotine-replacement product to help you stop tobacco use.

-As in the case of most surgeries, your physician will ask you to not eat or drink a certain number of hours beforehand, often nothing after midnight the night before.
+As in the case of most surgeries, your physician will ask you not to eat or drink a certain number of hours beforehand, often nothing after midnight the night before.